Policy file reference, cookbook recipes, bypass mechanism, and data handling.

 For the rare case you know exactly what you're doing:

-This is a standard shell per-command prefix — the variable only exists for that single command.
+This is a standard shell per-command prefix.
+The variable only exists for that single command.
 Bypasses are logged to the audit trail with bypass_requested: true.

 Note: Organizations can disable bypass entirely with allow_bypass_env: false in policy.